Edit Content

 7. Try Retraining Your Bladder

 Just like any muscle in the body, your bladder can be trained.
-Try scheduling your bathroom visits in intervals and slowly work up to longer stretches of time.
+Try scheduling your bathroom visits in intervals and slowly work up to longer periods.

 8. Wear Black Pants.